 Scientist.
 Humanitarian.
 Mother.

-To honor International Day of Women and Girls in Science, we’d like you to get to know Chiara, iDE’s Senior Advisor on Climate and Resilience.
+STAFF PROFILE: We’d like you to get to know Chiara, iDE’s Senior Advisor on Climate and Resilience.

 As a child living in Algeria with her family, Chiara Ambrosino remembers seeing massive irrigated agriculture fields in the middle of the Sahara desert.
 In her 8-year-old mind, she couldn’t make sense of running water in a place that seemed so dead and dry.
 It’s no wonder that as an adult she built a career around finding sustainable ways for people to grow food in difficult climates.